mit-rss/localization/README.md

 # ==========================
 ```

 If your code errors out or fails, the console will indicate that.
 Otherwise, you should see a few messages indicating that the tests have passed, and the script will exit.
-If you are curious about what might have gone wrong, please inspect the `launch/unit_tests/*.py` launch files.
+If you are curious about what might have gone wrong, please inspect the `localization/test/*.py` files.

 ### Part C: Grading for localization in ROBOT (3 points) - **TEAMWORK**, *REQUIRED*